ETHZ-INS/DLCAnalyzer/README.md

 ## Runing a bin analysis

 Often, in behavioral research readouts are required in time bins.
-DLC analyser has a fully integrated approach that allows analyses within bins.
-Here, we will be doing a bin analysis for floating behavior to see if it increases in animals at later time-points.
+DLCAnalyzer has a fully integrated approach that allows analyses within bins.
+Here, we will do a bin analysis for floating behavior to see if it increases in animals at later time-points.

 ```r